jportella93/jon-portella-blog/content/blog/how-to-use-a-vpn-to-change-your-public-ip-address-from-the-command-line/index.md

 There are several VPN providers out there, it’s a growing market.
 I’m going to explain how to use the one that has been more useful for me: Windscribe.

-1. Go to [Windscribe](https://windscribe.com/) and create a free account.
-If you want, you can use my [referral link](https://windscribe.com/yo/kocmap80) so we both get 1GB/month for free.
+1. Go to [Windscribe](https://windscribe.com/) and create an account
 2. To install the CLI in MacOS you can use [homebrew](https://formulae.brew.sh/cask/windscribe) and skip to step #5.
 To do it in Ubuntu add the Windscribe signing key to apt:

 ```shell